ThrowTheSwitch/Ceedling/README.md

 specify --nodocs at when you issue the command above... then it skips that step for you.

-Using Ceedling From A Ruby Gem
+Using Ceedling from a Ruby Gem
 ==============================

 Ceedling can also be used as a gem.
 By installing it this way, you